aiishaan/aiishaan/README.md

 # Hi there, I'm Aishan 👋

 Welcome to my GitHub profile!
-I'm a Computer Science student passionate about software development, open source, and continuous learning.
+I'm a Computer Science student passionate about software development, open source, and continuous learning

 ## About Me
 - 🎓 Currently studying Computer Science at University of Calgary